 Memberships paid for by check, or otherwise manually entered into our system are not sustaining, and have an expiration date, a year after the date you joined.

 These members will get an advance notice, and another one on the day your membership actually expires.The system also sends our subsequent reminders if you do not renew, the last one of which comes 5 weeks after expiration.
 Please wait until your membership has actually expired before renewing, and then follow the renewal instructions on the website, found in the FAQs.

-Following the renewal instructions is important because if you just join again, you will end up with two memberships, one current and one expired... and the expired one will keep annoying you with reminders.
+Renewing, as opposed to just joining again, is important because if you join again, you will end up with two memberships, one current and one expired... and the expired one will keep annoying you with reminders.

 So, again: members who signed up through the site will get two courtesy emails, one before and one after the automatic renewal, and do not need to take any action at all.

 Members who joined thru the gallery, or by check, will need to renew manually, following the instructions on the site.